MrGriff/nws-discord-bot/README.md

 # New World Server Status Discord Bot
 ## Setup
-Copy the config.js.dist file as config.js and entre your own variables
+Copy the config.js.dist file as config.js and enter your own variables

 Install dependecies